Are Gas Logs Safe & Efficient?

 Gas log sets offer many benefits to the homeowner who still wants that cozy glow of a fireplace.
-Not only do gas logs generate more heat, but they’re also much safer than wood-burning fireplaces.
-It should seem obvious, but there’s less of a risk of fire.
-This gives many homeowners peace of mind when deciding how to heat their homes — and as a bonus, there’s no need to worry about chopping wood or cleaning soot!
+Not only do gas logs generate more heat, but they’re also much safer than wood-burning fireplaces because there’s less of a risk of fire.
+This gives many homeowners peace of mind when deciding how to help heat their homes — and as a bonus, there’s no need to worry about chopping wood or cleaning soot!

-While gas logs are safer and more efficient than wood-burning fireplaces, it’s important to not lose sight of these two factors if you do decide to purchase a gas log set.
-Here are some ways to make sure your gas logs are as safe and efficient as possible.
+While gas fireplaces are safer and more efficient than wood fires, it’s important to not lose sight of these two factors if you do decide to purchase a gas log set.
+Here are some ways to make sure your set is as safe and efficient as possible.

 There are two main configurations of gas logs: Vented and ventless.
 Vented gas logs rely on an exhaust or venting system to operate, while ventless gas logs function without any sort of venting system.
-Just like real burning logs, both types of systems produce carbon monoxide — a toxic gas that can be lethal — when they burn.
+Just like real burning logs, both types of gas logs produce carbon monoxide — a toxic gas that can be lethal — when they burn.
+Venting and proper use of a gas fireplace can help keep CO at a safe level.
 Here’s how to keep your family safe when using these systems.

-Because ventless gas logs do not rely on an open flue or chimney to operate, there is no room for the gases created to go.
-Consequently, gas can build up in the room much more easily than with vented log systems; however, all ventless fireplaces come with oxygen depletion sensors that will shut off the unit should oxygen reach an unsafe level.
+Vent-free gas logs are safe when used properly.
+Because they do not rely on an open flue or chimney to operate, there is no room for the gases created to go.
+Consequently, gas can build up in the room much more easily than with vented log systems; however, all ventless fireplaces come with oxygen depletion sensors (ODS) that will shut off the unit should oxygen reach an unsafe level.

-To prevent gas from building up in the home, never operate your ventless gas fireplace for more than an hour without opening a window to exhaust the toxic gases.
+To keep the air quality safe and prevent gas from building up in the home, never operate your ventless gas fireplace for more than an hour without opening a window to allow for airflow.
 You’ll also want to avoid operating these fireplaces for extended periods of time in general.
-Always use caution and common sense when you decide to cozy up with your gas fireplace.
+Many units come with a remote control so it’s easy to turn on/off to avoid running the system for too long.
+Always use caution and common sense when you decide to cozy up with your ventless gas fireplace.

-No matter if you have a vented or ventless gas fireplace, here are some basic safety tips to keep in mind when using your gas log fireplace:
+No matter if you have a vented or ventless logs, here are some basic safety tips to keep in mind when using your firebox and logs: